 Next week, the last installment of our trip.

-Read the first three Sicily installments here:
+Read the other Sicily installments here:

 Part 1 The southeast UNESCO sites